 All right, so that’s how you tell an incredible story.
 We’ve got three acts.
 You’ve got two parts of each act.
 Now how do we apply that to your About page?

-When you identify what your customers want and the problem that’s getting in their way on this version of your About page, what you’re going to do is write down how and when did you want the same thing and we’re going to look at the problem and you’re going to talk about how and when did you experience that same problem that prevented you from getting what you wanted?
-And the first version of this, what you would say is most of our customers want to run faster.
-The problem is their shoes just can’t keep up.
+When you identify what your customers want and the problem that’s getting in their way on your About page, what you’re going to do is write down how and when did you want the same thing?
+And we’re going to look at the Obstacle and you’re going to talk about how and when did you experience that same Obstacle that prevented you from getting what you wanted?

 Even though we’re looking at this particular web page through your eyes, your customers will still see their own story, and that’s what we want.
 Because when your customers see their story, they trust you more.
 They feel like you understand what they’re going through and you can help them solve their problem, which means they buy more from you and your company grows.